Phileosopher/commonplace/hardship.md

   - Find a friend willing to listen through your issues.
   - Learn and research psychology, with an emphasis on developmental stages and [trauma](hardship-ptsd.md) recovery.
   - Find support groups for your problems.

+Life is always hard, but you can control *which* form of hard you will encounter.

 ## Focus on reality